'America's Sweethearts: Dallas Cowboy Cheerleaders' Season 2: Everything We Know

 (Image credit: Courtesy of Netflix)

-In Netflix's new sports docuseries America's Sweethearts: Dallas Cowboys Cheerleaders, viewers get a behind-the-scenes look at the NFL dance team's 2023 season.
-Created by Cheer and Last Chance U's Greg Whiteley, the seven-episode series follows elite dancers from all over the U.S. as they prepare for pre-season auditions and the playoffs, and open up about their lives and day-to-day experiences being a part of the franchise.
+In Netflix's sensational sports docuseries America's Sweethearts: Dallas Cowboys Cheerleaders, viewers get a behind-the-scenes look at the world-famous NFL dance team.
+Created by Cheer and Last Chance U's Greg Whiteley, the series follows elite dancers from all over the U.S. as they prepare for pre-season auditions and the playoffs, and open up about their lives and day-to-day experiences being a part of the franchise.

-Of course, many newly minted fans are also wondering whether the show—and arguably one of this year's best documentaries—will return to follow the team for another season.
-Read on for everything we know about a possible America's Sweethearts: Dallas Cowboys Cheerleaders season 2 so far.
+Of course, many newly minted fans were hopeful the show—and one of 2024's best documentaries—would return to follow the team for another season.
+Read on for everything we know about America's Sweethearts: Dallas Cowboys Cheerleaders season 2 so far.

 A still from Netflix docuseries 'America's Sweethearts: Dallas Cowboy Cheerleaders'